SinanX95/React-JS---Context-API/README.md

-# Todo App
+# Task App

-This app basically can create, remove and edit todos.
+This application's goal is to learn how to make CRUD operations using Context API.

 Live: https://todo-app-with-context-api.netlify.app/